dansmyers/Simulation/README.md

 407-646-2146

 ## Office Hours
-Office hours for Fall 2019:

-- Monday 4:00 - 5:00
-- Tuesday 2:00 - 4:00
-- Wednesday 4:00 - 5:00

-Meeting with students is my highest priority during these times.
-Feel free to come by **even if you don't have a question or a problem**.
-Please e-mail me if you'd like to schedule an appointment for a different time.

-I sometimes need to modify my schedule to account for meetings and other campus events.
+To better manage student interactions during the pandemic, **I'm not planning to hold regular in-person office hours during the fall semester**.
+While I'm on campus, my office will be the primary space where I can work without a mask, record videos, eat, etc. Therefore, I think it's wise to limit the number of students coming in and out of my office each day, at least at the beginning of the semester while we're all adjusting to new patterns of working and interacting.

+Most informal class-related questions will be handled over Slack.
+I'll send out details for how to join our class workspace in the first week of the semester.
+I will also handle most casual advising questions over Slack.

+If you'd like to chat in person, we can talk (in a socially-distanced way) at the beginning or end of class.
+You can also make an appointment to chat via WebEx if you have questions that are too in-depth to handle over Slack.

 ## Official Course Description

-**CMS 380 Simulation and Stochastic Modeling**: Explores the use of probability theory and statistical methods in the development of computer simulations used to study/model real-world phenomenon.
+**CMS 380 Simulation and Stochastic Modeling**: Explores the use of probability theory and statistical methods in the development of computer simulations used to study and model real-world phenomenon.
 Topics include an overview of probability theory, a survey of common statistical distributions, random number generation, and common techniques for creating models that incorporate randomness, such as queueing networks and Markov chains.
 Prerequisite: CMS 170.

 ## Learning Outcomes